mlinderm/npsv2/README.md

 NPSV-deep is a Python-based tool for stand-alone genotyping of previously detected/reported deletion (DEL) and insertion (INS) structural variants (SVs) in short-read genome sequencing (SRS) data.
 NPSV-deep is the successor to the [NSPV SV genotyper](https://github.com/mlinderm/npsv).
 NPSV-deep implements a deep learning-based approach for SV genotyping that employs SRS simulation to model the combined effects of the genomic region, sequencer and alignment pipeline.

-NPSV-deep is a work in progress that is currently under active development.
+NPSV-deep is currently under active development.

 ## Installation